If you have any further questions about our services or practice, please email or call us at 905-333-1221.

 What should I expect at my first appointment?

 The first appointment is focused on assessment.
-You will meet with Dr. Coons or Dr. Carolina for 60-90 minutes.
+You will meet with Dr. Coons for 60-90 minutes.
 We will collect some background demographic information and health history, review your responses to questionnaires and complete a clinical diagnostic interview.
 By the end of the first appointment, we will begin to discuss a treatment plan.

 How long will my treatment last?